rwinslow/resolve/README.md

 * Each pair of 1s rolled gives you one Burnout and cannot mark any more Resolve unless you spend each of them in the following ways:
   * Knock: Take 1 Wound
   * Doubt: Spend 1 Resolve
-  * Break: Mark an item you possess as broken
+  * Break: Mark 1 Gear you possess as broken
   * Setback: Someone recommends a problem

 ### Background